muy31/Maze_Walker/README.md

   that you uploaded in applab.

-From Code Authors:
+From Code Authors (Me!):

-* Made using Code.org's App Lab
+* Made using Code.org's App Lab.
+See product at muy31.github.io/maze-walker

 This is a little widget that utilizes (and gives a visualization of) one of many different algorithms for pathfinding.